lisongxu/CSCE156-Lab-DB-Basic/readme.md

 <img src="images/Workbench-1.png" alt="create a new connection" width="70%"/>
 </p>

 2. Type the hostname `cse-linux-01.unl.edu`, your MySQL username (e.g., my MySQL username is lxu3), and a connection name (e.g., UNLCSE).
-We will use the defalt port number 3306.
+We will use the default port number 3306.
 <p align="center">
 <img src="images/Workbench-2.png" alt="hostname" width="70%"/>
 </p>